Anh-Thuong-Vo/arraylist-and-linklist-evanlieber/worksheet.md

 ## Review
 1. In your own words, explain what an ArrayList is.
+An Array List is an array that you can change the size of.
 2. In your own words, explain what a LinkedList is.
 How is it different from an ArrayList?
+A LinkedList is an array that doesn't require a size specified before making it.
+It is different from an ArrayList because it is better for adding and deleting data from the array.
+ArrayList is better for reading the data.

 ## Exploration